Frequently Asked Questions

 - How do I inform you if I change my address?

 Please email us at firstname.lastname@example.org or call our office at 206-632-2421.

 - How do I share my preferences for how I want to be contacted?

 We are happy to contact you however you prefer.
 Please just email us at email@example.com and let us know what you like!
 To donors and contributors we generally send through the postal mail a paper newsletter 4 times per year, plus 2 fundraising requests (one in spring and one fall).
 We also send a monthly e-newsletter, and additional information about product sales or opportunities to get involved in conservation (generally averaging 3 per month).
 We are happy to send you just emails, just postal mail, just our newsletter (but no fundraising letters) – or nothing at all!

 The Snow Leopard Trust has a wonderful group of artists and business partners who support our work through their work, either by donating artwork or by donating proceeds from sales.
-For more information, go to www.snowleopard.org/give/partners or email email@example.com for the Artists Program, or firstname.lastname@example.org for Business Partners program.
+For more information, go to our Partners page, email firstname.lastname@example.org for the Artists Program, or sign up for our Business Partners program.

 We are very grateful for the help we receive from our wonderful volunteers.
 Most of our volunteer needs are at our office in Seattle WA, but sometimes there are projects or events farther afield that a volunteer can become involved in.
-If you are interested in volunteering, please email us at email@example.com.
-More information at www.snowleopard.org/give/volunteer
+If you are interested in volunteering, please visit our Volunteer page.

-Please read the ‘How Kids Can Help’ section on our website: www.snowleopard.org/give/volunteer
+Please read ‘How Kids Can Help’ in Take Action.

 There are a very limited number of opportunities to participate in our field research.

-Field Volunteers: If you would like to be considered for the following year’s field research, please send the following to firstname.lastname@example.org:
+Volunteers: If you would like to be considered as a volunteer for the following year’s field research, please send the following to firstname.lastname@example.org: